 Synthesis gas by steam reforming

-In production of chemical compounds from a natural gas, steam reforming is used as intermediate step from several years.
+In the production of chemical compounds from a natural gas, steam reforming is used as an intermediate step from several years.
 This process does not use air or oxygen and avoids nitrogen content fraction problems.
 The steam-reforming reactor operates at low temperatures and pressures.
 Overall cost is much higher than other methods.
 Various developers like Lurgi, Haldor topsoe, Foster Wheeler Crop, Kinetics Technology, and International BV and Uhde Gmbh developed and established the process.
 They are best in steam reforming technology.
 All over the world, many plants are operated and commissioned by these licensors.

 The governing chemical reaction is methane + water ↔ carbon monoxide + hydrogen.
 Its heat of reaction value at 298 K is about 206000kJ/kmol of methane molecule.
 An efficiently designed tube reactor with external heating operation used in most industries.
 Operating temperatures of complete unit range from 500 to 780 oC.
 Carbon formation does not happen even at temperature 800 oC and reaching the conversion of 0.99.